MultimodalNeuroimagingLab/NSDiEEG_exploration/testing/AnnikaTesting/README.md

 4. Takes the mean and variance of all of the image means (`dPrimeAverageBB`)
 5. Uses the d’ equation to calculate d’

+#### Category Comparison: Calculating Image Contrast

+Using a list of images with a Gabor Filter applied, the code `contrastMean.m` will take the mean contrast of each image and save it in a 1x1000 array.
+Then, using `folderContrast.m` (which is still under construction), the mean contrast of images within a folder will be calculated.

 #### Single Image: Comparing Broadband Traces

 `SinglePhotoBBGraph.m` will take normalized broadband data of a subject, find a single image at a single electrode, and plot the trace of that image over time (using `plotBB_SinglePhoto.m).
-Similarly, `SinglePhotoBBGraphFolder plots every image within a folder.
+Similarly, `SinglePhotoBBGraphFolder plots the broadband data of every image within a folder.

 #### Single Image: Finding Images

 The functions `displayImageNSDidx.m` and `displayImageSharedidx.m` both take an index of an image and create a figuring displaying the requested image.

 #### Other functions

-The functions `NSD2shared.m` and 'shared2NSD.m` are inverses of each other.
+The functions `NSD2shared.m` and `shared2NSD.m` are inverses of each other.
 They take one type of index (for example, the NSD index) and convert it to the other type of index (in this case, the Shared index).

+The script `normBB_withFigures` is an edited version of Morgan's code.